Nurse Educator

 - Formulate a plan for ongoing contributions to improvement of healthcare delivery and development of health policy in a cost-effective manner.

-- Demonstrate ethical and legal standards of practice in the decision-making process to assist with delivery of quality care associated with a speciality area of advanced nursing practice.
+- Demonstrate ethical and legal standards of practice in the decision-making process to assist with delivery of quality care associated with a specialty area of advanced nursing practice.

 Comments and Concerns